min2ha/ukwa-site/content/target/7645/index.en.md

   "subject": "Nelson Mandela"
 }

-# Limping Chicken, The: The UK's independent deaf news and deaf blogs website!

 <p>Blog carrying news and comment which focus on diverse deaf lives across the UK and the world.
 The blog is edited by Charlie Swinbourne and Andy Palmer.</p>